obaezvil/SpatIndex/README.md

 Spatial indices to monitor global change

-Simple way of computing hydrclimatological indices in R. The users are able to compute state-of-the-art indices by providing the file path to daily tiff files.
+Simple way of computing hydroclimatological indices in R. The users are able to compute state-of-the-art indices by providing the file path to daily tiff files.

 The indices included in this package to date are: